 - Alumni engagement index scores increase on a yearly basis after benchmarking year.

-- Alumni participation in annual giving reaches 30% by 2020, with resulting increase
+- Alumni participation in annual giving reaches 30% by 2020, with resulting increase in dollars given.

 - Alumni satisfaction scores increase as measured by periodic research studies.